mithril-security/blindai/docs/index.md

 ## How is the documentation structured?
 ____________________________________________

-- [Getting Started](./docs/getting-started/why-blindai.md) take you by the hand to install and run BlindAI.
-We recommend you start with the **[Quick tour](./docs/getting-started/quick-tour.ipynb)** and then move on to [installation](./docs/tutorials/core/installation.md)!

 - [Tutorials](./docs/tutorials/core/installation.md) take you by the hand to install and run BlindAI.
 We recommend you start with the **[Quick tour](./docs/docs/getting-started/quick-tour.ipynb)** and then move on to the other tutorials!